Wilfred/wilfred.github.com/_posts/2016-07-30-example-driven-development.markdown

 <img src="/assets/suggest_hook.gif">

-Finally, as shown above, suggest.el uses
+suggest.el also uses
 [change hooks](https://www.gnu.org/software/emacs/manual/html_node/elisp/Change-Hooks.html)
-to inform the user that they need to re-run `suggest-update`.
+(pictured above) to inform the user that they need to re-run `suggest-update`.
 This shows `C-c C-c` (the default keybinding) by default.
 Just like the Emacs tutorial, suggest.el will always use the current keybindings.

 ## Choosing Functions